 How Loss of Earning Capacity is Defined

 Loss of earning capacity is the income you will reasonably lose due to your injury.
-This is a different kind of loss in comparison to loss of income.
-Loss of income is the amount of wages and employment benefits you have already lost from an inability to work while in recovery.
+This is a different kind of loss in comparison to the loss of income.
+Loss of income is the number of wages and employment benefits you have already lost from an inability to work while in recovery.

 Your loss of earning capacity would be the value of the loss of your future income or wages.
 For instance, if you were involved in a slip and fall accident that caused you to suffer a serious impairment or disability, you may be unable to work in the same capacity as before or work at all.
 Pursuing compensation in a claim for loss of earning capacity will be based on the income you would have been expected to earn in the future, had you not been injured in the accident.